Frank Capra: It Happened One Night (1934)

 Capra's films in the 1930s enjoyed immense success at the Academy Awards.
 It Happened One Night (1934) became the first film to win all five top Oscars (Best Picture, Best Director, Best Actor, Best Actress, and Best Adapted Screenplay).
 Written by Robert Riskin, it is one of the first screwball comedies, and with its release in the Great Depression, critics considered it an escapist story and a celebration of the American Dream.
 The film established the names of Capra, Columbia Pictures, and stars Clark Gable and Claudette Colbert in the movie industry.
 The film has been called "picaresque".
 It was one of the earliest road movies and inspired variations on that theme by other filmmakers.

 He followed the film with Broadway Bill (1934), a screwball comedy about horse racing.
 The film was a turning point for Capra, however, as he began to conceive an additional dimension to his movies.
-He started using his films to convey messages to the public.
 Capra explains his new thinking:

 My films must let every man, woman, and child know that God loves them, that I love them, and that peace and salvation will become a reality only when they all learn to love each other.

 This added goal was inspired after meeting with a Christian Scientist friend who told him to view his talents in a different way:

 The talents you have, Mr. Capra, are not your own, not self-acquired.
 God gave you those talents; they are his gifts to you, to use for his purpose.

 Capra began to embody messages in subsequent films, many of which conveyed "fantasies of goodwill".
 The first of those was Mr. Deeds Goes to Town (1936), for which Capra won his second Best Director Oscar.
 Critic Alistair Cooke observed that Capra was "starting to make movies about themes instead of people".

 In 1938, Capra won his third Director Oscar in five years for You Can't Take It with You, which also won Best Picture.
 In addition to his three directing wins, Capra received directing nominations for three other films (Lady for a Day, Mr. Smith Goes to Washington, and It's a Wonderful Life).
 On May 5, 1936, Capra hosted the 8th Academy Awards ceremony.